|

-The short answer to your question is that Kabbalistic Mysticism is a Jewish tradition based on a mixture of myth, magic, numerology and astrology - something that God abhors and considers to be in the same category as witchcraft, tarot card reading, and fortune telling as they, in essence, strive to answer questions or find solutions to that for which only God has definitive answers.
-The Bible tells us how God feels about these things:
+The longer answer to your question is that Kabbalistic Mysticism is a Jewish tradition based on a mixture of myth, magic, numerology and astrology - something that YHWH (Yahweh) abhors and considers to be in the same category as witchcraft, tarot card reading, and fortune telling as they, in essence, strive to answer questions or find solutions to that for which only God has definitive answers.

-People who are into Kaballah and the Zohar are caught up in mysticism; something which only leads people away from the Truth of the Bible.
-Kaballists and their ilk don't deal with Yahweh, the God of the Bible but, rather, with the god of mysticism - a movement which, as far as Judaism is concerned, started in the Middle Ages with Spanish Jews who spread their ideas throughout the Jewish world and caused people to ignore the obvious meaning of the Scriptures through the use of Numerology and other practices.
-In order to understand Yahweh, we only need to accept what the Bible teaches and to employ Bible hermaneutics - allowing the Scripture to interpret Scripture.
+People who are into Kaballah and the Zohar are caught up in mysticism; something which only leads people away from the Truth of Scripture.
+Kaballists and their ilk don't deal with Yahweh, the God of the Bible; but, rather, with the god of mysticism - a movement which, as far as Judaism is concerned, started in the Middle Ages with Spanish Jews who spread their ideas throughout the Jewish world and caused people to ignore the obvious meaning of the Scriptures through the use of Numerology and other practices.
+In order to understand Yahweh, we only need to accept what the Scriptures teach and to employ Bible hermaneutics - allowing the Scripture to interpret Scripture.
 Traditions of man, including the traditions of the Kabbalah, only serve to lead us astray.

 Kabbalistic Mysticism is difficult to describe and has a very complicated history that was originally oral in nature (as was the Talmud, which is the "Oral Torah"), and committed to writing during the Middle Ages in books such as the "Zohar".
 Many of these writings were alleged to be secret ancient writings or compilations of secret ancient writings.

-The bottom line is: Anything that cannot be found in the Bible, is NOT the true Word of God, and should be viewed with a healthy amount of skepticism.
-This includes Kabbalistic Mysticism which CANNOT BE FOUND IN THE BIBLE (the Book that GOD "breathed" into being), and any other oral stories and traditions passed down through the generations.
-Most people know what happens to oral stories: they get skewed and twisted over time and are simply not reliable.
+The bottom line is: Anything that cannot be found in Scripture is NOT the true Word of YHWH, and should be viewed with a healthy amount of skepticism.
+This includes Kabbalistic Mysticism which CANNOT BE FOUND IN SCRIPTURE (which YHWH "breathed" into being).

 ...Like most subjects of Jewish belief, the area of mysticism is wide open to personal interpretation.
 Some traditional Jews take mysticism very seriously; it is an integral part of Chasidic Judaism, for example, and passages from kabbalistic sources are routinely included in traditional prayer books.
 Other traditional Jews take mysticism with a grain of salt.
 One prominent Orthodox Jew, when introducing a speaker on the subject of Jewish mysticism, said basically, "it's nonsense, but it's Jewish nonsense, and the study of anything Jewish, even nonsense, is worthwhile."